noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

   - fk typescript

 ## best practices
+  - always
     - fk mutations, use a immutable helper library
     - when using an object as a map, always use flows `indexer property`
       - it allows reads and writes using any key that matches the indexer key type
+    - stuff always to do
+  - generally
-  - generally you want to define your type separately from the object your annotating
+    - you want to define your type separately from the object your annotating
       - as a `type` alias for exporting, e.g. in tests
       - as an `opaque` for internal use
+  - sometimes
+    - may be appropriate, but not generally

 ## gotchas